 The shortage was 1,269 IT workers, though the report noted that that counts only entry-level candidates from the region and doesn't include candidates who might have completed degree or training programs outside the area.
 But the study says it believes that the research measurement is meaningful for Northeast Ohio, a region that is not seeing a large influx of people.

 The shortfall isn’t only impacting companies already in the region, but is often critical in decisions businesses make about where to expand.

 Source: Team NEO

 MCPc responds to this shortfall in two ways.
-First, we help businesses – large and small – in Northeast Ohio find or fill general or specific IT roles that are essential to business.
+First, we help businesses – large and small – in Northeast Ohio find or fill general or specific entry-level information technology roles that are essential to business.